malywut/personal_website/content/blog/posts/5-finetuning_context/index.md

 Is it genuinely beneficial to feed a whopping 32k tokens (or even an extravagant 100k) of context to a large language model, even if it's technically capable?
 Well, the answer depends on the task at hand, but in most cases, the likely verdict is a "probably no." from my point of view.

-However, when you take a glance at the buzz on social media, it's hard to ignore..
+However, when you take a glance at the buzz on social media, it's hard to ignore...
 In the realm of LLM-as-a-service providers, where the fascination with language models is akin to magic, the ability to process an entire book in one call seems to work its own spell...
-I see that as success great marketing tactic!
+I see that as successful great marketing tactic!